-3.5 Enforcement of Monitoring Mechanism and review by the Chief Secretary:
+3.5 Enforcement of Monitoring Mechanism and Review by the Chief Secretary:

-The existing system of sand mining monitoring and enforcement was reviewed by Chief Secretary in the high-level meetings held on 20.04.2021 and 18.02.2022.
-Additional Chief Secretaries from Revenue, Environment, Water Resources, and Industries Departments, Land Revenue Commissioner, Director of Institute of Land and Disaster Management (ILDM), Member Secretary, Kerala State Pollution Control Board, and director- CSIR- National Institute of Interdisciplinary Sciences and Technology were attended in these review meetings.
+The existing system of sand mining monitoring and enforcement was reviewed by Chief Secretary in the high-level meeting held on 14.12.2022.
+Additional Chief Secretaries from Revenue, Environment, Water Resources, and Industries Departments, Land Revenue Commissioner, Director of Institute of Land and Disaster Management (ILDM), Member Secretary, Kerala State Pollution Control Board, and Director of CSIR- National Institute of Interdisciplinary Sciences and Technology were attended in this review meeting.